GCUGreyArea/jsmn/README.md

 ```

 Dynamic memory management in the puer C++ model has a cost as the content of the previous array need to be copied to a new array, however memory is only bounded by that which is availible to the compiler, and hence the program. `realloc` requires that a block of contiguous memory is availible to realocate to, which is not allways possible with very large `JSON` files.

+## Code documentation

+You can compile the code documentation through the `Doxygen` utility by running `make doc`.

 ## TODO